 This guide contains the list of books and journals recommended as study materials for the American College of Veterinary Surgeons (ACVS) examination.
+You can find sample questions and tips for the examinations on the ACVS examination webpage.

 Residents are responsible for ensuring they are using the correct edition of a book for their exam.